lnblanke/ML/cv/VGG/ReadMe.md

 Simonyan et al. published on ICLR 2015.
 In this paper, the authors utilized an up-to-19-layer neural network containing convolutional layers, pooling layers, and fully connected layers to predict ImageNet images.
 The detailed description of the model can be found in the paper listed above.
-In this directory, we used TensorFlow and Keras framework to implement a simple VGG model and trained our fine-tuned model with Cifar 10 model, receiving a top-1 accuracy of 86%.
+In this directory, we used TensorFlow and Keras framework to implement a simple VGG model and trained our fine-tuned model with Cifar 10 model, receiving a top-1 accuracy of 92% on test set using data augmentation and dropout.

 ### Structure of Directory